 It’s one thing to simply give up an old behavior habit.
 If it’s all you’ve known and you give it up out of fear, your desire for familiarity will win in the long run.
 However, if you are in pursuit of something new and better, you’re more likely to stick to it.

-These last two points lead nicely into the last thing you need to stop drinking.
+These last two points lead nicely into the last thing you need for sobriety.

-No matter why you do it, drinking alcohol is your bad habit.
+No matter why you do it, alcohol abuse is your bad habit.

 You associate it with good times, socialization, and validation.
-Drinking is also your automatic response to intense emotional stimulus.
+Getting drunk is also your automatic response to intense emotional stimulus.

 Most of us drink for one of the big C’s: